Hybrid working and your first job: how to manage the split

 Do make sure you’re visible to your boss!
 Ensure you are seen to be online when you should be.
 Contribute to online discussions.
 Answer questions from your boss promptly, even if just to confirm that you have received their note, will look into the matter and get back to them later.

 Ask for help and advice.
 Reach out to your colleagues for advice and opinions on your work. just as you would lean across your desk in the office.
 Don’t be afraid to ask to shadow a colleague or your boss on a task.

 Seek out networking and learning opportunities.
 You could arrange or join in a virtual coffee/water cooler break with your fellow workers to imitate the informal learning and socialising you would get from around the mythical office water cooler.
 But you could also search for a mentor to help you develop.
 If your employer doesn’t run a formal scheme, in time you could approach a more senior colleague directly.

 How will a remote work boom affect salaries?

-However, good employers will use the hybrid work model as way of expressing the good value they place upon their employees.
-Rather than using the new method to devalue your contribution, it’s a way of saying ‘We do this because we really like you and want you to work in the way that suits you so that you can have a great and productive day.’
+In fact, many employers use the hybrid work model as a way of saying ‘We do this because we really like you and want you to work in the way that suits you so that you can have a great and productive day’.